MechanicalRock/mechanicalrock.github.io/_posts/2023-10-14-bypass-oidc-trust.md

 }
 ```

-This configuration ensures that the only way that anyone can assume the deployment role is if the subject (sub) matches the specific branch name `octo-branch` if a deployment attempts to assume the role outside of that branch it will be denied, combined with standard branch protections (no code directly to branch, must have been via a Pull Request and have approvals by other approved members) ensures that the only way code can be deployed is via the review and approval process.
+This configuration ensures that the only way that anyone can assume the deployment role is if the subject (sub) matches the specific branch name `octo-branch`.
+If a deployment attempts to assume the role outside of that branch it will be denied, combined with standard branch protections (no code pushed directly to branch, must have been via a Pull Request and have approvals by other approved members) ensures that the only way code can be deployed is via the review and approval process.

 In contrary to the above, the documentation continues on to provide a way to create a Trust Policy when using GitHub environments: